networkboot/docker-dhcpd/README.md

 The most common use-case is to provide DHCP service to the host network of the machine running Docker.
-For that you need to create a configuration for the DHCP server, start the container with the `--net=host` docker run option and specify the network interface you want to provide DHCP service on.
+For that you need to create a configuration for the DHCP server, start the container with the `--net host` docker run option and specify the network interface you want to provide DHCP service on.